Everything You Need to Know about Genograms in Social Work (With Free Downloadable Template)

 Keep on scrolling down this page to read each section, or click any link below to go directly to that section.

-Contact us if you have any questions or feedback about the genogram social work symbols outlined in this guide.
+Contact us if you have any questions or feedback about the genogram social work symbols outlined in this guide or any other geno grams questions.

 There are cases where social workers may be working with a family as a whole, such as when assisting with the placement of an elderly relative (geriatric social work).
 In this case, a social worker may be supporting several family members as they go through the transition together, and the use of a Genogram will be needed to chart the family connections.